-For someone who is 59 and feeling strong, I thought that the training could really help others to improve their sport.
+For someone who is 59 and feeling strong, I thought that the training could help others to improve their sport.
 I also noticed that golf is a very one-sided sport in that you are always using the same side of the body which can cause all sorts of postural problems.
-The basic warm ups and relaxation training that we practise in Tai Chi and Wu Dao Gong can benefit all sports, and for that matter all activities.
+The basic warm-ups and relaxation training that we practise in Tai Chi and Wu Dao Gong can benefit all sports and for that matter all activities.

 The training in Wu Dao Gong is more martial based.
-Hence, you are able to increase your aerobic capacity as well as learn to calm the mind.
+Hence, you can increase your aerobic capacity as well as learn to calm the mind.
 Wu Dao Gong is a comprehensive traditionally based training system which increases fitness, power, precision and concentration.
-The training develops a more internalised force called nei jin which is different from external brute force (li).
-Nei jin is connected to the tendons and is released through the whole body from the ground up just as a wave rises up from deep in the ocean.
+The training develops a more internalised force called Nei Jin which is different from external brute force (li).
+Nei jin is connected to the tendons and is released through the whole body from the ground up just as a wave rises from deep in the ocean.
 It is a force that is very hard to stop.
 It is powerful yet relaxed.